 - Audio Monitors

-Equipment is amazing, but the real heart of the recording comes down to the people.
+The equipment is amazing, but the real heart of the recording comes down to the people.
 We love the gear, we love the studios, but the music comes first.
 In order to create the best recording possible, you must preserve the humanity in the music.
-Music production equipment can be as simple as your phone recorder, until you are ready to invest in the above mentioned items.
+Music production equipment can be as simple as your phone recorder until you are ready to invest in the above-mentioned items.

 How Do You Become a Music Producer?